mekowalski/redux-react-books-app/NOTES.md

   3. Always define `mapStateToProps` which will always get an argument of `state`
   4. `mapStateToProps` will always return an object that will show up as props inside the component

+- Going to use Semantic UI Grid system to add better styling/layout

 - [] Eventually wire of the Select button

+- [] Also create event handler for Select button